Hello World

 client->view_display( view->stringify( ) ).

-WHEN client->check_on_event( `POST` ).
+ELSEIF client->check_on_event( `POST` ).

 client->message_box_display( |Your name is { name }.| ).